Aletheia: What Makes RLVR For Code Verifiers Tick?: Supporting Results

-Crucially, training on a mixed dataset sacrifices the ability to analyze the OOD robustness of the studied algorithms.
+Crucially, training on a mixed dataset precludes analysis of the OOD robustness of the studied algorithms.
 Since \mixed{} contains a mixture of all anticipated evaluation scenarios, all three evaluation axes are in-distribution, providing no signal on the robustness of these verifiers in a downstream RLVR pipeline.
 Thus, by completely separating the training and evaluation data distributions, the \workname{} testbed provides a foundation for our controlled analysis, enabling us to stress-test verifiers in a proxy-evaluation setting without incurring prohibitive costs.

-\subsection{Inference-time scaling on RunBugRun}
+\subsection{Inference-time scaling on \texttt{RunBugRun}}

-To ensure the validity of our inference-time scaling observations across reward formulations, we further test our hypothesis on the RunBugRun dataset~\citep{runbugrun}, which contains correct-bugged code pairs from CodeNet~\citep{DBLP:conf/nips/Puri0JZDZD0CDTB21}.
+To ensure the validity of our inference-time scaling observations across reward formulations, we further test our hypothesis on the \texttt{RunBugRun} dataset~\citep{runbugrun}, which contains correct-bugged code pairs from CodeNet~\citep{DBLP:conf/nips/Puri0JZDZD0CDTB21}.
 We report our results in \cref{tab: inf-rbr}.

 The modest gains from inference-time scaling persist across an external dataset, demonstrating that our observation is a consistent pattern rather than an artifact of our specific setup.
-Moreover, it is supported by prior literature on entropy collapse in LLMs, which finds that RLVR merely improves the sampling efficiency of language models and can potentially shrink the space of accessible reasoning paths~\citep{yueDoesReinforcementLearning2025,wu2025invisible}.
+Moreover, it is supported by prior literature on entropy collapse in LLMs, which finds that RLVR merely improves the sampling efficiency of language models and can shrink the space of accessible reasoning paths~\citep{yueDoesReinforcementLearning2025,wu2025invisible}.